 Here are 5 smart (and simple) ways to give another purpose to your used coffee grounds:

 Grab the used grounds from the coffee machine or break open the single-serve pods—it doesn’t matter where the coffee grounds come from.
-According to The EPA Blog, the best-known method of recycling those coffee grounds is to periodically add the grounds to soil and around acid-loving plants like roses, azaleas, blueberries and other flowers.
-(They work wonders for growing mushrooms too!)
-The coffee odor will act as a repellent for those pesky insects too.
+One of the best-known methods of recycling those coffee grounds is to periodically add the grounds to soil and around acid-loving plants like roses, azaleas, blueberries and other flowers.
+(They work wonders for growing mushrooms, too!)
+The coffee odor will act as a repellent for those pesky insects, too.
 Reusing coffee grounds is a cheap—and natural—option compared to buying commercialized fertilizers.
 You will also be helping your community become greener and more sustainable.

 Cellulite beware!
 You can find coffee as an ingredient in so many beauty products, and when applied topically, it may help break down fat and increase blood flow, ultimately decreasing the appearance of cellulite.
 You can also use recycled coffee grounds as an aromatic exfoliant for your face and body that is great for skin and prevents aging.
 Do you have under-eye circles and puffiness?
 Treat both problem areas with coffee grounds because they are high in antioxidants and work as an anti-inflammatory.